Once properly stated, a problem can be formulated as an objective function

 monitoring.
 Circuit fault diagnosis attempts to identify failed gates during

-enough that the minimum number of gates failing is the most likely cause of the
+minimum number of gates failing is the most likely cause of the detected

 Computer vision develops